prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType  dsl_pipeline_stop(wchar_t* pipeline);
 ```
-This service is used to stop a named Pipeline and return it to a state of `read`.
+This service is used to stop a named Pipeline and return it to a state of `ready`.
 The service will fail if the Pipeline is not currently in a `playing` or `paused` state.
 The service will also fail if one of the Pipeline's components fails to transition to a state of `ready`.
+All components will be unlinked on a successful transition to `stopped` so that updates to the Pipeline can be made; adding and removing components, etc.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to stop.